A new foreign investment law, which came into effect in January 2019, has made investing in Qatar easier than ever.

 Business investments in Qatar

-Qatar’s new foreign investment law is a game changer because it allows non-Qataris to assume 100% ownership of a business in any sector; except banking, insurance, commercial agency activities, security, and defence.
-Furthermore, the world’s 28th freest economy is being prised open for foreign investors, in line with Qatar National Vision 2030, the country’s long-term development plan.
+Qatar’s new foreign investment law is a game-changer because it allows non-Qataris to assume 100% ownership of a business in any sector; except banking, insurance, commercial agency activities, security, and defense.
+Furthermore, the world’s 28th-freest economy is being prised open for foreign investors, in line with Qatar National Vision 2030, the country’s long-term development plan.

 While the new foreign investment law gives no specifics on incentives for foreign investors, it at least makes investing in Qatar easier.
 The Ministry of Industry and Commerce (MOIC) states that “investments may be undertaken after submitting a request to the competent department, which processes the application within 15 days.”